Market Analysts see Astra Space Inc. [ASTR] gaining to $4. Time to buy?

 BofA Securities have made an estimate for Astra Space Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on February 11, 2022.
 While these analysts kept the previous recommendation, BofA Securities dropped their target price from $9 to $7.
 The new note on the price target was released on January 19, 2022, representing the official price target for Astra Space Inc. stock.
 Previously, the target price had yet another raise to $9, while BofA Securities analysts kept a Underperform rating on ASTR stock.

-Astra Space Inc. [ASTR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.49.
-With this latest performance, ASTR shares gained by 27.21% in over the last four-week period, additionally sinking by -67.30% over the last 6 months – not to mention a drop of -83.94% in the past year of trading.
+Astra Space Inc. [ASTR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.92.
+With this latest performance, ASTR shares dropped by -0.71% in over the last four-week period, additionally sinking by -56.56% over the last 6 months – not to mention a drop of -86.99% in the past year of trading.

 Return on Equity for this stock declined to -73.68, with Return on Assets sitting at -64.42.